Now use 'vim' as an extended version of the *vim* module.

 disp.buf.append('Another line')

 When the context ends, the modifiable option is reset to its original value.
-An alterative approach is:
+An alternative approach is:

 with disp_buf.temp_options as opt: